quasardriod/fedora-workstation/packstack/README.md

 - Storage: 40 GB

 2. Network Requirements:
-- Two interfaces
+- Two Interfaces
   - First interface with internet access (external and control plane network for openstack)
-  - Second interface with private network (Only to service VM traffic, internet access is not needed)
+  - Second interface with private network (Only to serve VM traffic, internet access is not needed)

-## Deployment
+## Installation

 1. Update OpenStack host inventory in `inventory/hosts`